Deterministic Switching of Perpendicular Ferromagnets by Higher harmonics of Spin-orbit Torque in Noncentrosymmetric Weyl Semimetals: Deterministic Switching in a Landau-Lifshitz-Gilbert Model with Higher-Harmonic Torques

 Finally, this “symmetry-preserving” switching mechanism differs fundamentally from the conventional symmetry-breaking case.
 In broken-mirror systems, reversing the magnetization between north and south poles requires reversing the electric-field direction, as each field polarity favors only one hemisphere (governed by mirror $\sigma_{yz}$ symmetry).
+In that case, explicit mirror-symmetry breaking allows the applied electric field to generate an effective north–south energetic bias, lifting the equivalence of the two hemispheres for a given field polarity and thereby selecting a unique switching direction.

 Here, by contrast, the same field direction drives reversal from either pole [Fig.~\ref{fig:2}(d)]: an initial state and its mirror partner (related by $\sigma_{xz}$ mirror symmetry: $\theta\to\pi-\theta$, $\phi\to\pi-\phi$) evolve toward final states that are themselves mirror related.
 Reversing the field still reverses the switching trajectory, but now the magnetization is driven toward a different fix point related by the $\sigma_{yz}$ mirror.
-Thus deterministic switching arises not from breaking symmetry but from the internal angular structure of the spin-orbit torque itself.
+Importantly, this switching does not rely on an electric-field-induced north–south energetic bias between the $+m_z$ and $-m_z$ hemispheres.
+Instead, the two hemispheres remain symmetry related, and deterministic switching is selected by which symmetry-related off-equator fixed point the initial magnetization flows toward under the torque field.
+Thus deterministic switching arises not from breaking symmetry due to applied electric field, but from the internal angular structure of the spin–orbit torque itself (see Appendix~\ref{appendix:LLG} for further discussion).